 Perime Në Scarë

-Grilled vegetables are a popular appetizer or accompaniment not only in Albania, but all of the eastern Balkans.
+Grilled vegetables are a popular appetizer or accompaniment not only in Albanian food, but all of the eastern Balkans.
 Typically, eggplant, zucchini, tomatoes, onions and peppers are the vegetables of choice, and oftentimes cheese will be crumbled on top.